ehlesp/smallab-k8s-pve-guide/G024 - K3s cluster setup 07 ~ K3s node VM template setup.md

 ## You need a more specialized VM template for building K3s nodes

 At this point, you have a plain Debian VM template ready.
 You can use that template to build any virtualized server system you want but, to create VMs that work as K3s Kubernetes cluster nodes, further adjustments are necessary.
-Since those changes are required for any node of your future K3s cluster, you will want to have a more specialized VM template that comes with all those adjustments already configured.
+Since those changes are required for any node of your future K3s cluster, it is more practical to have an specialized VM template that comes with all those adjustments already configured.

 ## Reasons for a new VM template

-Next I'll list the main reasons or things necessary to do in a new VM, cloned from the Debian VM template you already have, so it can suit better the role of a K3s node:
+Suppose you already have a new VM cloned from the Debian VM template created in the previous [chapter **G023**](G023%20-%20K3s%20cluster%20setup%2006%20~%20Debian%20VM%20template%20and%20backup.md).
+The main changes you need to apply in that new VM so it suits better the role of a K3s node are listed next:

 - **Disabling the swap volume**\
   By default, Kubernetes does not allow the use of swap to its workloads mainly because of performance reasons.
-Also, you cannot configure how swap has to be used in a generic way.
+Moreover, you cannot configure how swap has to be used in a generic way.
 You must make an assessment of the needs and particularities of each workload that may require having swap available to safeguard their stability when they run out of memory.

-Also, mind you that the workloads themselves only ask for memory, not swap.
+  Also, mind that the workloads themselves only ask for memory, not swap.
 The use of swap is handled by Kubernetes itself, and it is a feature still being improved.
 Furthermore, [the official Kubernetes documentation advises using an independent physical SSD drive exclusively for swapping on each node, and avoid using the swap that is usually enabled at the root filesystem of any Linux system](https://kubernetes.io/docs/concepts/cluster-administration/swap-memory-management/#use-of-a-dedicated-disk-for-swap).

-  Given the limitations and scope of the homelab this guide builds, it is better to deal with the swap issue in the "traditional" Kubernetes way: by disabling it completely in the VM.
+  Given the limitations and scope of the homelab this guide builds, it is better to deal with the swap issue in the "traditional" Kubernetes way: by completely disabling it in the VM.

 - **Renaming the root VG**\
   In the LVM storage structure of your Debian VM template, the name of the only VG present is based on your Debian VM template's hostname.
-This is not a problem per se, but could be misleading while doing some system maintenance tasks.
+This is not a problem by itself, but could be misleading while doing some system maintenance tasks.
 Instead, you should change it to a more suitable name fitting for all your future K3s nodes.

 - **Preparing the second network card**\
-  The Debian VM template you have setup in the previous guides has two network cards, but only the principal NIC is active.
+  The Debian VM template you have created in the previous chapters has two network cards, but only the principal NIC is active.
 The second one, connected to the isolated `vmbr1` bridge, is currently disabled but you need to activate it.
 This way, the only thing left to adjust in this regard on each K3s node will be the IP address.

 - **Setting up sysctl parameters**\
   By having a particular option enabled, K3s requires certain `sysctl` parameters to have concrete values.
-If they're not set up in such fashion, the K3s service refuses to run.
+If they are not set up in such way, the K3s service refuses to run.

 These aspects affect all the nodes in the K3s cluster.
-Then, the smart thing to do is to set them right in a VM which, in turn, will become the common template from which you can clone the final VMs that will run as nodes of your K3s cluster.
+Then, the smart thing to do is to set them correctly in a VM which, in turn, will become the common template from which you can clone the final VMs that will run as nodes of your K3s cluster.

 ## Creating a new VM based on the Debian VM template